 Some harnesses are offered including a spreader bar.
 But for more advanced harnesses you can choose which spreader you want to ride.
 You can choose for a hooked spreader bar, a slider spreader bar or now a days you have also some spreader bars which can offer both disciplines in one spreader bar.

-Hook: This is a fixed connection, where you hook in your chicken loop and secure it with your chicken stick.
+This is a fixed connection, where you hook in your chicken loop and secure it with your chicken stick.
 This results in a more direct feedback from your kite.
 Twintip riders most often use spreader bars with hooks.
 As most beginners start off on a twintip, you should get a spreader bar with hook first.

-Slider: For this connection, you open your chicken loop, pull it under the slider and stick your chicken loop back into your quick release.
+For this connection, you open your chicken loop, pull it under the slider and stick your chicken loop back into your quick release.
 This connection can therefore slide from left to right.
 This results in more freedom of movement, when twisting your hips.
 Wave-riders and foilers often prefer spreader bars with sliders.

-Combination of hook and slider: the Stealth slider spreader bar of Mystic has a loop, which you can use to pull the slider ring through and this will give you the same experience as a hooked spreader bar.
+The Stealth slider spreader bar of Mystic has a loop, which you can use to pull the slider ring through and this will give you the same experience as a hooked spreader bar.
 When you mostly practice wave riding, but like to use your Twintip in some cases this option can be very nice.

 As beginner always start with a short leash.
 Long leash is only convenient when you freestyle and unhook.